micmejia/bible-dump/NKJV/Genesis/Gen 41.md

 And to Joseph were born two sons before the years of famine came, whom Asenath, the daughter of Poti-Pherah priest of On, bore to him.

 ###### 51
-Joseph called the name of the firstborn [^j]Manasseh: "For God has made me forget all my toil and all my father's house."
+Joseph called the name of the firstborn Manasseh: "For God has made me forget all my toil and all my father's house."

 ###### 52
-And the name of the second he called [^k]Ephraim: "For God has caused me to be fruitful in the land of my affliction."
+And the name of the second he called Ephraim: "For God has caused me to be fruitful in the land of my affliction."

 ###### 53
 Then the seven years of plenty which were in the land of Egypt ended,